kzchua1998/Rotation-Aware-Overhead-Human-Detection-in-Fisheye-Images/README.md

     val_img_dir = 'path/to/img/val'
     val_json = 'path/to/json/val.json'
 ```
-4. `python train.py --model rapid_pL1 --dataset COCO --batch_size 8` should work.
+4. `python train.py --model rapid_pL1 --dataset COCO --batch_size 2` should work.
 Try to set the largest possible batch size that can fit in the GPU memory.

-Pre-trained checkpoint on COCO after 20k training iterations: [download](https://github.com/duanzhiihao/RAPiD/releases/download/v0.1/rapid_pL1_dark53_COCO608_Jan07_20000.ckpt).
-Note that this is different from the one we reported in the paper.
-We encourage you to further fine-tune it, either on COCO (ideally >100k iterations) or on fisheye images, to get better performance.

 ## Citation
 ```